limefrogyank/BlazorUIComponents/README.md

 # BlazorUIComponents
 At attempt to make Blazor components that mimic UWP/Xamarin controls, follow MVVM (ViewModel nav) guidelines, and use the ReactiveUI framework.

-Blazor client-side using WASM will NOT work with ReactiveUI due to WASM (and Mono's port for WASM) being single-threaded.
+Blazor client-side using WASM will NOT work with ReactiveUI due to Mono's port for Web Assembly being single-threaded.
 For now, you can only use Razor Components (server-side Blazor using SignalR) with ReactiveUI.

 # Problems
 1. Navigation is half-finished.
 Refreshes and direct links will not work.
 They just make the app go back to the first page.
 But everything else works.